ibm-cloud-docs/power-iaas/registering-linux.md

 1. To buy a RHEL subscription, see [How to Buy](https://www.redhat.com/en/store/linux-platforms){: new_window}{: external}.
 2. To register your system, see [How to register and subscribe a system to the Red Hat Customer Portal](https://access.redhat.com/solutions/253273){: new_window}{: external}.

+For more information on moving Red Hat product subscriptions to the Cloud, see [Red Hat Cloud Access Frequently Asked Questions] (https://access.redhat.com/articles/3664231){: new_window}{: external}.

 ## Capturing and importing a RHEL or SUSE image
 {: #preparing-linux-image}